There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

-Your purpose does not exist outside of yourself.
+Your purpose does not exist outside yourself.
 It lies within you.
 You were literally born with a mission, and your life thus far has trained you perfectly to follow your purpose.
-Focus on the reconnection, and everything else will unfold as it was intended.
+Focus on the reconnection, and everything else will unfold as intended.

 Your purpose exists in you.
 As humans, we focus on what we can achieve rather than on who we can be and what we can heal to reconnect.

 This is what I’m all about to be aware of that your soul, your life energy, when healed and healthy, can reconnect you to your higher purpose.
 I am a big believer in soul healing and love the benefits it has brought me.
 Beautiful soul, I am proud of you, you can do this, and you are not alone.

 It makes me so sad when I see people with big hearts and big dreams being cut off by friends and family.